voytech/tabulate/README.md

           }
     }.export("products.xlsx")
 ```
-`additionalProducts` collection instance can be easily iterated over with lambda adding new row definition per collection item.
+`additionalProducts` collection instance can be easily iterated over with lambda, adding new row definition per collection item.
 It is a mix of DSL type-safe builders with scope accessible references.

 ### Table DSL extension functions.

-It is possible to extend each DSL level by using extension functions on DSL API builder classes.
+As already said, it is possible to extend each DSL level by using extension functions on DSL API builder classes.

 Take the example from previous section:
 ```kotlin